jacoduplessis/luno_streams/readme.md

 loop.run_until_complete(updater.run())
 ```

-See the `cli.py` file for example of running multiple websocket connections in parallel, as well
+See the `cli.py` file for an example of running multiple websocket connections in parallel, as well
 as how hooks are used to store results and proxy to other websockets.

 ## Hooks